PriyanSappal/tech264-IaC/README.md

 - **Tech companies** like Google, Facebook, and Netflix use IaC to scale their massive infrastructure automatically.
 - **Enterprises** like banks, e-commerce platforms, and health-tech companies use Ansible to automate their operations.
 - **Startups** also leverage IaC to quickly deploy and manage their cloud infrastructure.

+# Steps to install terraform
+1) Go on the terraform website and select the **Windows AMD64**.
+2) This will download as a zip you can then extract this and add it to a `C:\my-cmd-line-tools`.
+3) Search on the search below **Edit System Environment Variables** and add a PATH env variable with the path to the terraform file.